evidentlyai/evidently/docs/book/reports/data-drift.md

 * You can [specify the drift detection methods and thresholds](../customization/options-for-statistical-tests.md).
 * You can add a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
-* You can create a different report or test suite from scratch taking this one as an inspiration.
+* You can create a different report from scratch taking this one as an inspiration.
+* You can apply the report only to selected columns.

 # Test Suite: Data Drift Test Preset